frankbria/email-assistant/docs/user-stories.md

 ---

-## 🔹 User Story 4: AI Action Suggestion
+## 🔹 User Story 4: AI-Powered Action Suggestions

+### Overview
-> **As a user**, I want the assistant to suggest a couple of quick actions for each task,
+As an email assistant user, I want the system to suggest relevant actions for each email task, so I can quickly decide how to handle each request.
-> **so that** I know how to respond or handle the email task with one click.

-### 🛠️ TASK
+### Implementation Details

+#### Action Suggestion System
+- **AI-Powered Suggestions** (when enabled):
+  - Uses OpenAI to analyze email content and context
+  - Generates 2-3 contextually relevant actions
+  - Example: For a meeting request, suggests "Schedule Meeting", "Reply", "Forward to Team"
+  - Falls back to rule-based suggestions if AI fails or is disabled

+- **Rule-Based Suggestions** (default fallback):
-- Use AI (or rule-based mock) to suggest 2–3 **quick actions** based on the email content/context.
+  - Uses predefined strategies based on email context

-Example actions:
+  - Provides common actions like Reply, Forward, Archive
+  - Context-specific actions (e.g., "Schedule" for calendar-related emails)
+  - Always ensures at least 2 actions are available

+#### Configuration
+- Toggle AI suggestions with `USE_AI_ACTIONS` environment variable
+- Set to `true` to enable AI-powered suggestions
+- Set to `false` or omit to use rule-based suggestions only

+#### Technical Implementation
+- Action suggestions are generated during task creation
+- Each action includes:
+  - Label (e.g., "Schedule Meeting")
+  - Action type (e.g., "schedule")
+  - Handler function name
+- Actions are stored with the task and displayed in the UI
+- Minimum of 2, maximum of 3 actions per task

+### Example Actions by Context

+1. **Scheduling Context**:
+   - Schedule Meeting
+   - Propose New Time
+   - Forward to Calendar Manager

+2. **Sales Context**:
+   - Schedule Demo
+   - Send Pricing
+   - Forward to Sales Team

+3. **Support Context**:
+   - Create Support Ticket
+   - Forward to Support
+   - Reply with Template

+4. **Default Context**:
    - Reply
    - Forward
-- Schedule Meeting
-- Follow Up
    - Archive

-- Request Info
+### Benefits
+- Faster email processing with suggested actions
+- Context-aware suggestions improve relevance
+- Consistent fallback to ensure basic actions are always available
+- Flexible between AI and rule-based approaches

 ### 🌟 INPUTS
 - Context (from Story 2)